Help, my fabric has shrunk! My tips and tricks to avoid disasters.

 The first question to ask when buying fabric is its composition.

-1. I buy a coupon
+1. I buy a pattern

 2. I create my pattern